-A large change in the Desi beauty community where women are starting to be more confident in their own skin than past generations.
+A large change in the South Asian beauty community leaves women more confident in their own skin than past generations.

 Learning how to be confident is not always going to be smooth sailing and isn’t any easier when there are harsh, societal standards constantly enforced by the media.
-The standards fed to consumers detail how you should look, act and dress every day while pushing people to conform to norms, tossing away their own self-expression.
+The standards fed to consumers detail how you should look, act, and dress every day while pushing people to conform to norms and toss away their own self-expression.
 The expectations in the beauty community make it even harder for women to feel comfortable in their own skin.